julia-dizhak/code-examples/README.md

 ### Read next code
 ```
-What will be in console
+What will be in console?
 [] + {}
 [] + []
 ```